Will Amazon Share G.E.’s Fate?

 Under Welch, G.E. grew through acquisitions, and it looks like Amazon is trying to do the same.
 Adding Whole Foods, with about 430 retail stores across the US will no doubt increase complexity for Amazon.
-And it might be questionable whether Amazon has the capabilities to manage a bricks-and-mortar business in general, and a grocery business in particular.
-That groceries are a completely different animal that selling other products should be clear considering Amazon’s struggles to gain a strong foothold in the grocery retail business…despite having been trying since 2007!
+And it might be questionable whether Amazon has the capabilities to manage a bricks-and-mortar business in general, and grocery business in particular.
+That groceries are a completely different animal than selling other products should be clear considering Amazon’s struggles to gain a strong foothold in the grocery retail business…despite having been trying since 2007!

 “Does anyone really think there are any synergies between medical equipment and jet engines” Prof. Greenwald, Columbia

-The same could be asked of Amazon: Does anybody really believe there are synergies between online and bricks-and-mortar grocery retail?
+The same could be asked of Amazon: Does anybody really believe there are synergies between online and brick-and-mortar grocery retail?
 Saying, Amazon is in retail, as is Whole Foods, is like saying G.E. is in manufacturing.

 And while diversification and branching into media with NBCUniversal or financial services with GE Captial, for example, brought a lot of growth and profitability for G.E. under Jack Welch, G.E. under Jeff Immelt suffered tremendously from that diversification and a financial services business that had no competitive advantage and had reached the limits of its growth potential.
 (At some point 60% of G.E.’s profit was coming from the financial services business.
 One might argue that this obscured the underperformance of its other businesses.)

-I can only assume that the positive reaction from stock markets as to the acquisition is due to the trust and believe in Jeff Bezos.
+I can only assume that the positive reaction from stock markets as to the acquisition is due to the trust and belief in Jeff Bezos.
 Is this comparable to confidence investors put in Jack Welch at the time?
 The question is when investors will start applying the standard ‘conglomerate discount’ to Amazon.
-The Wall Street Journal attributes the positive market reaction to the announcement to buy Whole Foods to the belief that Amazon will make it work, even though nobody, maybe not even Amazon, might know how.
+The Wall Street Journal attributes the positive market reaction to the announcement to buy Whole Foods to the belief that Amazon will make it work, even though nobody, maybe not even Amazon, might know-how.

 “Blind faith in Bezos may sting investors” James Mackintosh, WSJ

-It most certainly doesn’t help that John Mackey, Whole Foods’ founder and CEO, did actually not want to sell, but was pressured by activist investors Jana Partners, to do so.
+It most certainly doesn’t help that John Mackey, Whole Foods’ founder, and CEO, did actually not want to sell, but was pressured by activist investors Jana Partners, to do so.

 So will Amazon share a similar fate than G.E.?
 I guess only time, and the stock market will tell.